lucafilippodangelo/Five-Principle-OOP/README.md

 RIGHT IMPLEMENTATION
 In the new implementation I used the STRATEGY PATTERN that use COMPOSITION.
-The client code depends on the abstraction “IPricingCalculator”, we don’t know which price rule logic calculation concrete class we are going to call, we just pass an object “orderItem”, then depend on the specific attribute in the “OrderItem”, inside the “CalculatePrice” Method of “PricingCalculator.cs” we will call the concrete implementation of one of the class that manage each of the “PriceCalculation” logic we had inside “if”.
+The client code depends on the abstraction â€œIPricingCalculatorâ€, we donâ€™t know which price rule logic calculation concrete class we are going to call, we just pass an object â€œorderItemâ€, then depend on the specific attribute in the â€œOrderItemâ€, inside the â€œCalculatePriceâ€ Method of â€œPricingCalculator.csâ€ we will call the concrete implementation of one of the class that manage each of the â€œPriceCalculationâ€ logic we had inside â€œifâ€.
-There are comments In the code starting from the “Cart.cs” class:
+There are comments In the code starting from the â€œCart.csâ€ class:
 -	//LD STEP1, //LD STEP2,	//LD STEP3

 ## THE LISKOV SUBSTITUTION PRINCIPLE ##